cgebe/gogs-drone-ci/README.md

 * When not in need of a docker registry, comment out the registry block inside `docker-compose.yml` and the server directive with port 5443 inside `nginx.conf`
 * Otherwise create a htpassword file and place it as `registry.password` in /nginx.
 This will be authenticated users for the registry

+# Important

+* When activating a project in drone, a webhook is created inside the gogs repository.
+One has to replace the address prefix from https://your-server-address:8443/hook?access_token=... to http://drone-master:8000 in the project settings in order to get the hook working.

 # Usage
 ```